casid/jte/DOCUMENTATION.md

 #### Maven

-There is a <a href="https://github.com/casid/jte-maven-compiler-plugin">Maven plugin</a> you can use to precompile all templates during the Maven build.
+There is a [Maven plugin](https://github.com/casid/jte-maven-compiler-plugin) you can use to precompile all templates during the Maven build.
 You would need to put this in build / plugins of your projects' `pom.xml`.
 Please note that paths specified in Java need to match those specified in Maven.

 > It is recommended to create a variable like `${jte.version}` in Maven, to ensure that the jte maven plugin always matches your jte dependency.